dunndealpro/project-three-mywatch/README.md

 - Within myWatch section, click on details for more info or remove to remove from myWatch

 [Link to Deployed App](https://enigmatic-beach-61745.herokuapp.com/)

+## Future Improvements

+- add ratings to movies/shows
+- add sorting options to myWatch and Search pages